 13.1 Spatial Delineation: Refer to Plan 4.

-13.2 Purpose:
+13.2 Purpose: To ensure that any land use application resulting in additional rights complies with the existing character and contextual significance:

 13.2..1 To protect and enhance the visual spatial threshold at the point of entry to the Overstrand Municipality and adjacent to the Kogelberg Biosphere Reserve.